ppapapetrou76/virtual-assistant/README.md

 Implements a [GitHub
 Action](https://help.github.com/en/categories/automating-your-workflow-with-github-actions)
-that performs actions on Issues and/or Pull Requests based on configurable conditions.
+that performs actions on issues and/or pull requests based on configurable conditions.

-At the moment it provides a single functionality to auto-label all new pull requests
+At the moment it provides a single functionality to auto-label new issues and new pull requests.

 ## Installing

-Add a .github/workflows/main.yml file to your repository with these
+Add a `.github/workflows/main.yml` file to your repository with these
 contents:

 	name: Virutal Assistant

-	on:
+	on: [issues, pull_request]
-	  - pull_request

 	jobs:
 	  build: